paulnelson13099/hello-world-2/README.md

 # hello-world-2
-This is a 2nd approach to learning the GitHub flow
+This is a 2nd approach to understanding the GitHub flow

+Hello,
+I am wanting to see what it takes to make edits and adds/removals

+Thank you,
+-Paul